Brooklyn School Culture

 Kapa Haka is offered on Thursday afternoons from 1.30-2pm as a cultural activity for students at Brooklyn School.

 Matua Breach leads the group with his wealth of knowledge and skills.

 The Kapa Haka group participate in the Annual Wellington Kapa Haka Festival.

 A highlight of the school year is our chance to celebrate Matariki with a fantastic evening of events!
 We are grateful for the many parents and staff who make this event possible.

 We like to integrate this celebration into our learning in the classroom.

-Our next whanau evening is Wednesday September 11.
+Our whanau evenings are held on a Wednesday, once a term.
 Thank you to Matua Breach for helping to run this event.